David Yurman: Commitments

 The David & Sybil Yurman Humanitarian and Arts Foundation was established in 2001 to award individuals who support charities and the arts through their donations and volunteerism.
 Past recipients include Steven Spielberg, Elton John, and Leonard Slatkin.

 The foundation also provides support for a variety of charitable initiatives, including The Whitney Museum of American Art, Studio In a School, The Breast Cancer Research Foundation, and the Make-A-Wish Foundation.

 David Yurman also created a pin for the Silver Shield Foundation supporting the families of New York City firefighters and policemen.

 David Yurman supports several charitable equestrian initiatives as well including Gallop NYC therapeutic horsemanship and the Gleneayre Equestrian Foundation.

+In 2025, Jewelers of America and the Gem Awards committee announced the launch of the David Yurman Gem Awards Grant, a $50,000 grant and mentorship program created specifically for emerging jewelry designers.